chetanparma1/python_datacamp/course8_pandas_foundations/chp01_data_ingestion_inspections.md

 ![Alt text](./df_dew_point_temperature.svg)

 ##### Comment
 Great work!
-Be sure to click on the 'Next Plot' and 'Previous Plot' buttons to cycle through all 4 plots.
+Be sure to click on the 'Next Plot' and 'Previous Plot' buttons to cycle through all 4 plots..